exelr/filotto/README.md

 Queue is actually implemented as a `list.List` but due to the simple nature of the match it can be also implemented as a single variable that is the only waiting player.

 The full implementation is in [filotto.go](/filotto.go)

+## Improvements

+If you want to experiment with the events, some improvements can be done.
+Actually the name of the player is missing from the UI, you can integrate it.
+You can also implement the ability for players to change their names (you would need a new event!).

+Also, the UI is very basic and without any js framework (I had to use jQuery for primitive animations).